kubernetes-retired/kubefed/docs/servicedns-with-externaldns.md

 1. Creating `FederatedDeployment` and `FederatedService` objects.
 The KubeFed sync controller propagates the corresponding objects to target clusters.
-2. Creating a `Domain` object that associates a DNS zone and authoritative name server for the federation.
+2. Creating a `Domain` object that associates a DNS zone and authoritative name server for the KubeFed control plane.
 3. Creating a `ServiceDNSRecord` object that identifies the intended domain name and other optional resource record details of a `Service` object that exists in one or more target clusters.
 4. A `DNSEndpoint` object created by the DNS Endpoint Controller that corresponds to the `ServiceDNSRecord`.
 The